ircv3/ircv3-specifications/extensions/labeled-response.md

 #### Tag value

 The tag value is chosen by the client and MUST be treated as an opaque identifier.
 The client SHOULD NOT reuse a tag value until it has received a complete response for that value from the server.
 The value MUST NOT exceed 64 bytes.

+### The `ACK` response

+Servers MUST respond with a labeled `ACK` message when a client sends a labeled command that normally produces no response.
+It takes no additional parameters and is defined as follows

+    :irc.example.com ACK

 ## Client implementation considerations